SoftwareAG/webmethods-microservicesruntime-prometheus/README.md

 Important!
 --

 You need to agree to download webMethods Microservices Runtime Docker image from Docker store https://hub.docker.com/_/softwareag-webmethods-microservicesruntime.
-Use the username and password of your Docker Store account that you used to purchase the webMethods Microservices Runtime Docker image in your Docker environment. i.e. make sure you use "docker login" command with the same username and password.
+Use the username and password of your Docker Store account that you used to accept license for the webMethods Microservices Runtime Docker image in your Docker environment. i.e. make sure you use "docker login" command with the same username and password.

 Ensure that you have docker stack functional in your environment - https://docs.docker.com/engine/reference/commandline/stack/.